 Supply and Demand Conditions

 When demand is high, but supply is low for specific skill sets or roles, salaries escalate accordingly.
-Similarly, economic boom periods tighten labor markets and place upward pressure on wages.
+Similarly, economic boom periods tighten labour markets and place upward pressure on wages.

 The bottom line